frost1g/RazorRender/README.md

 # RazorRender

-Use Razor to build templates from Files
+Use Razor to build templates from Files.